hughgliderpilot/CSV-pre-processor-for-GnuCash/README.md

 Lookup file columns:

-Description string, String start, String length,	Transfer account
+Description string, String_start, String_length,	Transfer account

 Default Lookup file name is "account_lookup_for_GnuCash.csv".

 String start is based on first letter being in position 0.

+If String_length = 0 then will just do a search for a "string contains" the Lookup string.

 So if wanted to pick up on MONZO from "HUGH WILLIAM WRIGHJOINT MONZO TOP UP" I would use